-Founded in 1996, the highly-competitive Rosalynn Carter Fellowships for Mental Health Journalism awards yearlong, non-residential fellowships to journalists from the United States, Colombia, Qatar, and the United Arab Emirates to report on a mental health topic of their choice.
+Founded in 1996, the highly-competitive Rosalynn Carter Fellowships for Mental Health Journalism awards year-long, non-residential fellowships to journalists from the United States, Ireland, Qatar, and the United Arab Emirates to report on a mental health topic of their choice.
 Fellows receive a generous stipend, training, networking opportunities, and access to top experts and resources in mental health and journalism.

-The goals of the fellowships are to increase effective and accurate reporting on behavioral health issues; equip journalists with the tools needed to produce high-quality work that reflects an understanding of behavioral health challenges; and develop a diverse cohort of better-informed journalists who can more effectively report on behavioral health across evolving and emerging platforms.
+The goals of the fellowships are to increase effective and accurate reporting on mental health issues; equip journalists with the tools needed to produce high-quality work that reflects an understanding of mental health and substance use challenges; and develop a diverse cohort of better-informed journalists who can more effectively report on mental health across evolving and emerging platforms.

 Fellows are connected with the fellowship’s Journalism Fellowship Advisory Board, other fellows and alumni for mentorship, information about complex mental health issues and professional contacts in mental health and journalism.
 All fellows are required to maintain contact with their mentor or mentors throughout the year and complete learning objectives that serve as an update on their project progress.
-Fellows also have the opportunity to meet former First Lady Rosalynn Carter and with The Carter Center’s Mental Health Task Force.
+Fellows also have the opportunity to meet with The Carter Center’s Mental Health Task Force.

 Fellows enjoy a great deal of flexibility in scheduling their project work throughout the year.
 They make two expense-paid visits to The Carter Center in Atlanta, Georgia.
 The first trip occurs in September at the beginning of their fellowship year when fellows meet with mentors on the Journalism Fellowship Advisory Board, the Mental Health Task Force, alumni and other fellows to pair with a mentor and discuss project plans.

 The second visit comes at the end of the fellowship year the following September when fellows present their completed projects and discuss challenges and successes in mental health reporting.
-Each visit lasts three days.
 Projects do not require fellows to leave their jobs.

 Overview: Rosalynn Carter Fellowships for Mental Health Journalism

-Over the past two decades, more than 220 journalists from New Zealand, Romania, South Africa, and current participating countries have been awarded the highly-competitive fellowships.More Info
+Over the past two decades, more than 250 journalists from New Zealand, Romania, South Africa, Latin America, and current participating countries have been awarded the highly-competitive fellowships.More Info